All Episodes

 So we bring them back.

-We send children over there, and they won't be influenced by 24 or any other kind of programming.
+We send children over there and they won't be influenced by 24 or any other kind of programming.

-Oh no, you're you uh it's you're an interrupting artistic freedom.
+Oh, no, you're interrupting artistic freedom.

-Uh you don't know what you're talking about.
+You don't know what you're talking about.

 It's a good point.

-Send the kids over, they're not affected by it.
+They're not affected by it.

 Makes much sense anything else the left is saying these days.